google-site-verification: google97197d2cda59094f.html ;

 STAY - Most hotels are available on Booking.com unless otherwise stated.
 It's best to get bookings with free cancellation and pay on site when you get there.
 Hotels chosen are usually 3*** or 4 or 5 if they are good value.
 They are chosen firstly for their location, value for money, positive testimonials regarding cleanliness and service and features like rooftop terraces and great views.

-Since the end of Covid a lot of prices have gone through the roof.
-So if the selected hotel is out of your price range click on the location map and choose something cheaper nearby.
+If the selected hotel is out of your price range click on the location map and choose something cheaper nearby.
 Or you might prefer something else but try to stay in the same area.

 Avenir Light is a clean and stylish font favored by designers.
 It's easy on the eyes and a great go-to font for titles, paragraphs & more.